Emmanuella-Onos/Bootcamp-Campaign/README.md

 ## Recommendation
 ---
-For better, data from previous years is required 🙂.
+For better insight, data from previous years is required 🙂.